tf-dbis-uni-freiburg/WELT/Readme.md

 # WELT - Wikidata Entity Linking Tool

-Wikidata Entity Linking Tool was a project that was developed during my Master Thesis.
-It utilizes Wikidata as a knowledge base and DoSeR as a framework to build an Entity Linking system for easy and precise text annotation.
+Wikidata Entity Linking Tool utilizes Wikidata as a knowledge base and DoSeR as a framework to build an Entity Linking system for easy and precise text annotation.
 It uses RDF2Vec for a Word2Vec model and has a generic mention detection step.

-Wokring version of the system available at: http://paxos.informatik.uni-freiburg.de:8080/WELT/
+Working version of the system available at: http://paxos.informatik.uni-freiburg.de:8080/WELT/

 ## Getting Started